kneasle/ringing/monument/doc/src/intro.md

 Pretty sweet.

 Also, see what I mean about speed?
 That search took **0.818 seconds**!
-I don't know about you, but I struggle to compose anything very exciting in under one second.
+I don't know about you, but I struggle to compose anything very exciting in under one second - let alone make one hundred nice compositions.

 And these compositions are actually good!
 For example, you can check out the second to top composition [on Composition Library](https://complib.org/composition/104684?accessKey=20e68fb231540ee4c1ecb18678bb1e8b773537c8).